Puma’s love affair with African football deepens

 Africa 2.0 panel at SXSW Interactive 2008

-A few months ago I asked for votes for a panel idea I had proposed for the upcoming South by SouthWest (SXSW) Interactive Festival.
-Well I’m happy to announce that with the support of many bloggers and readers, the Africa 2.0 panel has been chosen as part of the schedule for the upcoming SXSW Festival.…
+Africa 2.0 SXSWA few months ago I asked for votes for a panel idea I had proposed for the upcoming South by SouthWest (SXSW) Interactive Festival.
+Well I’m happy to announce that with the support of many bloggers and readers, the Africa 2.0 panel has been chosen as part of the schedule for the upcoming SXSW Festival.
+Taking place on March 9, 2008, the Africa 2.0 panel will bring together a group of African professionals who are all using technology in innovative ways.
+The panelists for what might be the only Africa-focused panel during the festival will be:

 Quote: Taking African products where there’s no bias